tarantool/doc/doc/reference/reference_sql/sql-features.rst

         *   -   E171
             -   SQLSTATE support
             -   ``DROP TABLE no_such_table;``
-            -   Fail.
-Tarantool returns an error message but not an SQLSTATE string.
+            -   No. Tarantool returns an error message but not an SQLSTATE string.
         *   -   E182
             -   Host language binding
             -